 EEPROM writing requires additional procedures.
 For more information about EEPROM and shadow memory read and write access, see the EEPROM and Shadow Memory Usage section.

-The primary serial interface can be accessed using the SPI and the Manchester interfaces, as detailed in the SPI Interface and Manchester Interface sections.
+The primary serial interface can be accessed using the SPI and using the Manchester interface, as detailed in the SPI Interface and Manchester Interface sections.

-Figure 36: Serial Registers Allow Access to Extended Memory (EEPROM and Shadow)
+Figure 42: Serial Registers Allow Access to Extended Memory (EEPROM and Shadow)

 SPI Interface